wallportillo/paypal-sdk-spec/spec/client/android/standards/components.md

 - Feature Clients
   * Highest integration effort
   * Offer merchants a fully customizable headless integration
-  * May be used alongsize Drop-in and Standard UX Components
+  * May be used alongsize Drop-in and Controlled UI Components

 ## Drop-in UX Component Examples